-- 5. Where any haul contains more than 100 kg of Champsocephalus gunnari, and more than 10% of the Champsocephalus gunnari by number are smaller than the specified minimum legal total length, the fishing vessel shall move to another fishing location at least 5 n miles distant.
-The fishing vessel shall not return to any point within 5 n miles of the location where the catch of small Champsocephalus gunnari exceeded 10% for a period of at least five days.
+5. Where any haul contains more than 100 kg of Champsocephalus gunnari, and more than 10% of the Champsocephalus gunnari by number are smaller than the specified minimum legal total length, the fishing vessel shall move to another fishing location at least 5 n miles distant1.
+The fishing vessel shall not return to any point within 5 n miles of the location where the catch of small Champsocephalus gunnari exceeded 10% for a period of at least five days2.
 The location where the catch of small Champsocephalus gunnari exceeded 10% is defined as the path followed by the fishing vessel from the point at which the fishing gear was first deployed from the fishing vessel to the point at which the fishing gear was retrieved by the fishing vessel.
+From the 1 December 2004 to 30 November 2005 the minimum legal total length shall be 240 mm.

+Season 6

-From the 1 December 2003 to 30 April 2004 the minimum legal total length shall be 240 mm.
-From 1 May 2004 to 30 November 2004 the minimum legal length shall be 290 mm. - Season 6.
-For the purpose of the trawl fishery for Champsocephalus gunnari in Statistical Division 58.5.2, the 2003/04 season is defined as the period from 1 December 2003 to 30 November 2004, or until the catch limit is reached, whichever is sooner. - By-catch 7.
-Fishing shall cease if the by-catch of any species reaches its by-catch limit as set out in Conservation Measure 33-02. - Mitigation 8.
-The operation of this fishery shall be carried out in accordance with Conservation Measure 25-03 so as to minimise the incidental mortality of seabirds in the course of fishing. - Observers 9.
-Each vessel participating in this fishery shall have at least one scientific observer, and may include one appointed in accordance with the CCAMLR Scheme of International Scientific Observation, on board throughout all fishing activities within the fishing period.
+6. For the purpose of the trawl fishery for Champsocephalus gunnari in Statistical Division 58.5.2, the 2004/05 season is defined as the period from 1 December 2004 to 30 November 2005, or until the catch limit is reached, whichever is sooner.

+7. Fishing shall cease if the by-catch of any species reaches its by-catch limit as set out in Conservation Measure 33-02.

+8. The operation of this fishery shall be carried out in accordance with Conservation Measure 25-03 so as to minimise the incidental mortality of seabirds in the course of fishing.

+9. Each vessel participating in this fishery shall have at least one scientific observer, and may include one appointed in accordance with the CCAMLR Scheme of International Scientific Observation, on board throughout all fishing activities within the fishing period.

-- 10. For the purpose of implementing this conservation measure in the 2003/04 season, the following shall apply: - (i) the Ten-day Catch and Effort Reporting System set out in Annex 42-02/B; - (ii) the Monthly Fine-scale Catch and Effort Reporting System set out in Annex 42-02/B. Fine-scale data shall be submitted on a haul-by-haul basis. - 11.
-For the purpose of Annex 42-02/B, the target species is Champsocephalus gunnari and by-catch species are defined as any species other than Champsocephalus gunnari.
+- 10. For the purpose of implementing this conservation measure in the 2004/05 season, the following shall apply: - (i) the Ten-day Catch and Effort Reporting System set out in Annex 42-02/B; - (ii) the Monthly Fine-scale Catch and Effort Reporting System set out in Annex 42-02/B. Fine-scale data shall be submitted on a haul-by-haul basis.

+11. For the purpose of Annex 42-02/B, the target species is Champsocephalus gunnari and by-catch species are defined as any species other than Champsocephalus gunnari.
-12. Fine-scale biological data, as required under Annex 42-02/B, shall be collected and recorded.
-Such data shall be reported in accordance with the Scheme of International Scientific Observation.

-This provision concerning the minimum distance separating fishing locations is adopted pending the adoption of a more appropriate definition of a fishing location by the Commission.

-The specified period is adopted in accordance with the reporting period specified in Conservation Measure 23-01, pending the adoption of a more appropriate period by the Commission.
+- 12. Fine-scale biological data, as required under Annex 42-02/B, shall be collected and recorded.
+Such data shall be reported in accordance with the CCAMLR Scheme of International Scientific Observation. - This provision concerning the minimum distance separating fishing locations is adopted pending the adoption of a more appropriate definition of a fishing location by the Commission. - The specified period is adopted in accordance with the reporting period specified in Conservation Measure 23-01, pending the adoption of a more appropriate period by the Commission.